New pension rules

 From now on, however, there is no longer any question of age solidarity with regard to pension accrual.
 From now on, every participant with the same salary will receive the same premium paid into his pension pot.
 A young person can accrue more pension with this premium than an older colleague.
 In the current pension system, both young and old accrue the same pension.
 In fact, a young person contributes to the pension accrual of his or her older colleague.
 That is no longer the case in the new pension system.

 In the new pension system, the investment return directly benefits the participant through his or her personal pension pot.
 The pension therefore becomes more personal.
 More personal means that there is less solidarity on this point as well.
 And because there is less solidarity, pensions will also move more directly with the economy.
 Whether or not you see this as a positive development depends on how much you value certainty about your pension benefit.
-Incidentally, there is the option of dampening the movement of a pension that has commenced in line with the economy by spreading financial windfalls and setbacks over a maximum of 10 years.
+Moreover, the movement of a pension that has commenced with the economy is dampened by spreading financial windfalls and setbacks over 3 years.
 In fact, this can also be seen as a form of solidarity between generations.

 Conversion of pensions